ulfa/erlything/README.md

 * funrunner is generic way to create rules for consuming and sending messages
 * sample_driver is an example
 * reloader_driver is for development.
 Everytime you make an update of modules the reloader will load them into the system.
+* boxcar_driver sends messages to your boxcar account
+* cuberl is an application which integrates the Max!
+Cube from eq-3
+* fungi_driver is an application which warns you if one of your rooms is fungi  endangered.